Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 Notice how delayed retries still occur (with exception traces in yellow) but no immediate retries (in white) occur between each delayed retry.

-Of course, the number of retries supplied to the immediate retries API can be pulled from an appSetting to allow changing configuration between development/test/staging/production environments.
+The number of retries supplied to the immediate retries API can be pulled from an appSetting to allow changing configuration between development/test/staging/production environments.

 ### Modify delayed retries